 Participating community colleges:

-Students are notified via email of their MTAP admission decision 4-6 weeks after the application deadline, contingent upon the enrollment verification by the community college.
+Students with a completed application, per the requirement above, are notified via email of their MTAP admission decision four to six weeks after the application deadline.
 These notifications will be sent to the email provided in the application.

 *AP/IB credits can be used to satisfy the Fundamental English & Math courses required for MTAP, however, they will not count towards the overall 30 college credit hours required to complete MTAP or apply for transfer admissions to the University of Maryland.
 Original AP/IB test scores must be sent directly from the testing agency to the Office of Undergraduate Admissions.